freeCodeCamp/guide/pages/docs/certificates-guide/create-bootstrap-wells/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Create Bootstrap Wells"
+title: "Create Bootstrap Wells"
+parent: "certificates-guide"
 ---

 Bootstrap has a class called `well` that can create a visual sense of depth for your columns.